PPM Logo

 d.
 The name(s) of the Community Standards Board members or Review Officer, the Review Advisor, and the University Representative;

 e.
-Electronic or hard copy versions of case materials to be reviewed at the Student Conduct Review (e.g. incident report, police report, etc.);
+Electronic or hard copy versions of case materials to be reviewed at the Student Conduct Review (e.g., incident report, police incident summary, etc.);

 g.
-Information about how to request assistance from campus resources.
+Information about how to request assistance from campus resources; and

 h.
-Information about requesting accommodations from the Office for Students with Disabilities and notifying the Office of Student Conduct of any pre-approved accommodations.
+Information about requesting accommodations from the Office for Students with Disabilities and notifying the Review Coordinator of any pre-approved accommodations.

-12. A Respondent who cannot attend the scheduled Student Conduct Review must contact the Office of Student Conduct to request a new date and/or time for the Student Conduct Review at least three Business Days prior to the Student Conduct Review.
-It is at the discretion of the Director - Student Affairs Policy, Standards, and Conduct or their designee if the Student Conduct Review will be rescheduled and a Respondent may only request one change to the date and/or time of the Student Conduct Review.
+12. A Respondent who cannot attend the scheduled Student Conduct Review must request a new date and/or time for the Student Conduct Review at least three Business Days prior to the Student Conduct Review.
+All requests must be submitted to the Review Coordinator and describe the reasons for the request to reschedule the Review.
+It is at the discretion of the Director - SAGE or their designee if the Student Conduct Review will be rescheduled.
+A Respondent may only request one change to the date and/or time of the Student Conduct Review.

-13. If, after notice is sent by the Office of Student Conduct, the Respondent does not appear at the Student Conduct Review at the scheduled date and/or time, the Community Standards Board or Review Officer may conduct the Student Conduct Review without the Respondent’s participation and determine the Respondent’s responsibility for the alleged violations of the Standards of Conduct.
+14. If, after notice is sent by the Review Coordinator, the Respondent does not appear at the Student Conduct Review at the scheduled date and/or time, the Community Standards Board or Review Officer may conduct the Student Conduct Review without the Respondent’s participation and determine the Respondent’s responsibility for the alleged violations of the Standards of Conduct.

-14. A Student Conduct Review may be conducted on a non-Business Day at the discretion of the Director - Student Affairs Policy, Standards, and Conduct or their designee with the agreement of all involved participants.
+15. A Student Conduct Review may be conducted on a non-Business Day at the discretion of the Director - SAGE or their designee with the agreement of all involved participants.

-16. The Review Advisor will facilitate a recording of the Student Conduct Review.
-Recording devices of any kind are not permitted for use by anyone except the Review Advisor.
+17. The Review Advisor will facilitate a recording of the Student Conduct Review.
+Recordings of any kind (audio and/or video) are not permitted by anyone except the Review Coordinator or Review Advisor.
 The recording will become part of the Respondent’s student conduct record.
 Community Standards Board deliberations will not be recorded.

 18. Members of the University Community are encouraged to appear at a Student Conduct Review as witnesses if they have knowledge or information regarding the incident in question and if they have been requested to appear.
 Individuals who are not Members of the University Community will generally be permitted to appear at a Student Conduct Review as a witness if they have direct knowledge or information regarding the incident in question.
-Character witnesses are generally not allowed to appear without the permission of the Director - Student Affairs Policy, Standards, and Conduct or their designee upon a showing of good cause.
+Character witnesses are generally not allowed to appear without the permission of the Director – SAGE or their designee upon a showing of good cause.

-20. All documents and names of witnesses to be presented at the Student Conduct Review by the University Representative and the Respondent must be submitted to the Office of Student Conduct at least three Business Days prior to the Student Conduct Review.
-The Office of Student Conduct will provide copies of submitted documents and witness lists to the University Representative, Respondent, and Community Standards Board or Review Officer at least two Business Days prior to the Student Conduct Review.
-Any documents or names of witnesses submitted and/or discovered less than three Business Days prior to the Student Conduct Review (including the Student Conduct Review itself) may only be considered at the discretion of the Chair or Review Officer in consultation with the Review Advisor.
+20. All documents and names of witnesses to be presented at the Student Conduct Review by the University Representative and the Respondent must be submitted to the Review Coordinator at least three Business Days prior to the Student Conduct Review.
+The Review Coordinator will provide copies of submitted documents and witness lists to the University Representative, Respondent, and Community Standards Board or Review Officer at least two Business Days prior to the Student Conduct Review.
+Any documents or names of witnesses submitted and/or discovered less than three Business Days prior to the Student Conduct Review (including at the Student Conduct Review itself) may only be considered at the discretion of the Chair or Review Officer in consultation with the Review Advisor.

 21. A Respondent or Complainant may request, in writing, that a Community Standards Board member be disqualified from participating in a Student Conduct Review.
-The request must be made to the Office of Student Conduct at least three Business Days before the scheduled Student Conduct Review and must include an explanation as to why the person is unable to make an impartial decision.
-In addition to determining such requests, the Director - Student Affairs Policy, Standards, and Conduct or their designee will disqualify any Community Standards Board member who is not able, in their judgment, to make an impartial decision.
-If the Director - Student Affairs Policy, Standards, and Conduct or their designee grants a disqualification request, they will select another Community Standards Board member to replace the disqualified member and notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review.
+The request must be made to the Review Coordinator at least three Business Days before the scheduled Student Conduct Review and must include an explanation as to why the person is unable to make an impartial decision.
+In addition to determining such requests, the Director - SAGE or their designee will disqualify any Community Standards Board member who is not able, in their judgment, to make an impartial decision.
+If the Director - SAGE or their designee grants a disqualification request, they will select another Community Standards Board member to replace the disqualified member.
+The Review Coordinator will notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review.

 22. A Respondent or Complainant may request, in writing, that the Review Advisor or Review Officer be disqualified from participating in a Student Conduct Review.
-The request must be made to the Office of Student Conduct at least three Business Days before the scheduled Student Conduct Review and must include an explanation as to why the person is unable to make an impartial decision.
-In addition to determining such requests, the Director - Student Affairs Policy, Standards, and Conduct or their designee will disqualify any Review Advisor or Review Officer who they believe is not able, in their judgment, to impartially serve in that role.
-If the Director - Student Affairs Policy, Standards, and Conduct or their designee grants a disqualification request, they will select another Review Advisor or Review Officer to replace the disqualified staff member and notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review.
+The request must be made to the Review Coordinator at least three Business Days before the scheduled Student Conduct Review and must include an explanation as to why the person is unable to make an impartial decision.
+In addition to determining such requests, the Director - SAGE or their designee will disqualify any Review Advisor or Review Officer who they believe is not able, in their judgment, to impartially serve in that role.
+If the Director - SAGE or their designee grants a disqualification request, they will select another Review Advisor or Review Officer to replace the disqualified staff member.
+The Review Coordinator will notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review.

 23. Any member of the Community Standards Board, the Review Advisor, or a Review Officer who believes that they are unable to conduct a fair and impartial Student Conduct Review and/or has identified a conflict of interest will disqualify themselves from participating in the Student Conduct Review.
-Such decision should be communicated in writing to the Office of Student Conduct at least three Business Days prior to the start of the Student Conduct Review.
-The Director - Student Affairs Policy, Standards, and Conduct or their designee will select another Community Standards Board member, Review Advisor, or Review Officer to replace the disqualified person and notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review.
+Such decision should be communicated in writing to the Review Coordinator at least three Business Days prior to the start of the Student Conduct Review.
+The Director - SAGE or their designee will select another Community Standards Board member, Review Advisor, or Review Officer to replace the disqualified person.
+The Review Coordinator will notify the Respondent, University Representative, and Complainant prior to the Student Conduct Review.

 24. The Chair or Review Officer is responsible for facilitating the Student Conduct Review and, in consultation with the Review Advisor, will make decisions regarding witnesses, information, and procedures.